Uninett/Argus/docs/user-manual.rst

 4. Click on the button with a *double right arrow icon* if you want to go to the last table page.

-5. Click on the button with a *double left arrow icon* if you want to go to the first table page.
+5. Click on the button with the *double left arrow icon* if you want to go to the first table page.

 Change how often incidents table gets refreshed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^